The Pentagon: May 2023 bombing hoax

 In May 2023, a fake news report claiming that the Pentagon had been bombed went viral, causing confusion and panic.
 The misinformation was based on a fabricated image of an explosion near the Pentagon, which was quickly spread on social media and picked up by several platforms.
 The incident led to a temporary dip in stock markets and widespread concern among the public.

 Upon investigation, it was revealed that the image was AI-generated and not related to any actual event.
 The Pentagon was not attacked, and the claim was debunked by authorities within hours.

-October 2025 Press Credential Controversy
+October 2025 press credential controversy

 All but one publication forfeited their press credentials upon receiving new directives from Defense Secretary Pete Hegseth, stating that reporters were only allowed to cover pre-approved news.
 "The new requirements were rejected by all but one outlet that regularly covers the Pentagon, including ABC News, NBC News, CBS News, Fox News, CNN, Newsmax, The Associated Press, Reuters, Bloomberg News, The New York Times, The Washington Post, The Wall Street Journal, The Guardian, The Atlantic, The Washington Times, Financial Times, Politico, and NPR."
+The one outlet not to do so was One America News Network.

+In June 2026, the Pentagon reclassified its press office as a “Sensitive Compartmented Information Facility,” effectively barring journalists from entering the area.
+Access to the Office of the Assistant Secretary of Defense for Public Affairs and the Office of the Press Secretary was subsequently restricted to appointment only.
+These measures followed a May 2026 announcement by the Department of Defense that media organizations would no longer be permitted to maintain permanent office space within the Pentagon, and that all journalists would be required to have an official escort while moving through the complex.